THUNDER2804/Two-Legged-Selfbalancing-robot/README.md

 # Two Legged Self Balancing Robot

-This is my Course Work Project Which is about developing a two-legged self-balancing robot with Adjustable height using parallel leg mechanism
+This is my Course Work Project Which is about developing a two-legged self-balancing robot with Adjustable height using a parallel leg mechanism

 In this project, The Following Hardware is used